gordonywang/Predicting-Flight-Delays-at-Pittsburgh-International-Airport/README.md

 R environment file with data needed to run the XGBoost code is available above as (temp_env.Rdata)

-Detailed explanation of tuning methodology (available soon)
+Explanation of tuning methodology can be found above as XGBoost Tuning Methodology.docx.

 The final report is PDF file: (Predicting Flight Delays At Pittsburgh International Airport Write-up.pdf) (available soon)